Börje Tapper

-Börje Tapper (19 May 1922 – 8 April 1981) was a Swedish footballer who played as a midfielder for Malmö FF, Genoa, and the Sweden national team.
+Börje Karl-Anders Tapper (19 May 1922 – 8 April 1981) was a Swedish footballer who played as a midfielder for Malmö FF, Genoa, and the Sweden national team.
 He won four caps for Sweden and was a squad member at the 1950 FIFA World Cup.

 Career

 Tapper started his playing career at Håkanstorp before moving on to Malmö FF.
 He played for the club between 1939 and 1950, when he went to Italy and Genoa.
 He did not succeed in Italy and when he came home to Sweden, he was not allowed to play in Allsvenskan anymore due to the policy at the time.
 He is Malmö FF's second best goalscorer ever with 298 goals.